 - Remote Justice?
 Expanding the Use of Interactive Video Teleconference in Minnesota Criminal Proceedings, 37 Wm.
 Mitchell L. Rev. 652, 653 (2011) (Co-Authored)

-- Business litigation.
-Assisted in the trial preparation for three-week bench trial in a contract dispute involving a large-scale IT outsourcing agreement, which resulted in a complete judgment for firm client, including client’s counterclaim.
-Currently defending General Mills, Inc. in a $20 million contractual-indemnity claim filed in the Northern District of Georgia.
-Following a complete dismissal, case was appealed to the Eleventh Circuit, which remanded the case for further proceedings.
+- Business Litigation.
+Assisted in discovery and the trial preparation for three-week bench trial in a contract dispute involving a large-scale IT outsourcing agreement, which resulted in a complete judgment for firm client, including client’s counterclaim.